Polynomials in categories with pullbacks: Polynomials in categories

 and so the component of the coherence isomorphism

 is defined to be $l_{C,Z}(\alpha_{q,p,\lft{x}}^{-1})$.
 Naturality in $q$, $p$ and $x$ is clear by definition.
-Note that by lemma(\ref{lem:naturality-Poly-hom-projections}) there are many other descriptions of this same component, namely
+Note that by Lemma \ref{lem:naturality-Poly-hom-projections} there are many other descriptions of this same component, namely

 for any $D$ and $g:C \to D$.
-Using this and lemmas (\ref{lem:all-descriptions-2cell-map-P}) and (\ref{lem:all-descriptions-associated-polynomial-functor}), one can exhibit any component of any bicategorical homomorphism coherence diagram, as the image of a diagram of coherence isomorphisms in $\Polyc{\ca E}$, by a right projection of one of $\Polyc{\ca E}$'s homs.
-By theorem(\ref{thm:bicat-of-polynomials}) all such diagrams commute. \end{proof} A \emph{polynomial functor} over $\ca E$ is by definition a composite of functors of the form $\Sigma_f$, $\Delta_g$ and $\Pi_h$, where $f$ and $g$ can be arbitrary morphisms of $\ca E$, and $h$ can be an exponentiable morphism of $\ca E$.
-It follows from theorem(\ref{thm:polnomial-functor-homomorphism}) that a functor between slices of $\ca E$ is polynomial iff it is in the image of $\PFun{\ca E}$.
+Using this and Lemmas \ref{lem:all-descriptions-associated-polynomial-functor} and \ref{lem:all-descriptions-2cell-map-P}, one can exhibit any component of any bicategorical homomorphism coherence diagram, as the image of a diagram of coherence isomorphisms in $\Polyc{\ca E}$, by a right projection of one of $\Polyc{\ca E}$'s homs.
+By Theorem \ref{thm:bicat-of-polynomials} all such diagrams commute. \end{proof} \begin{defn} A \emph{polynomial functor} over $\ca E$ is a functor which is isomorphic to a composite of functors of the form $\Sigma_f$, $\Delta_g$ and $\Pi_h$, where $f$ and $g$ can be arbitrary morphisms of $\ca E$, and $h$ can be an exponentiable morphism of $\ca E$. \end{defn} It follows from Theorem \ref{thm:polnomial-functor-homomorphism} that a functor between slices of $\ca E$ is polynomial if and only if it is in the essential image of $\PFun{\ca E}$. \begin{defn} Let $X \in \ca E$.
+A monad $T$ on $\ca E/X$ is a \emph{polynomial monad} if it is isomorphic to a monad of the form $\PFun{\ca E}(p)$, where $p$ is a monad on $X$ in $\Polyc{\ca E}$.
+A morphism $\phi : S \to T$ of monads on $\ca E/X$ is a \emph{polynomial monad morphism} if $\phi$ factors as